elefevre/fast-tests-fast-builds/README.md

 Move behavior away from the graphical interface
 -----------------------------------------------

 Testing automatically through the UI is difficult, slow, and hard to maintain.
 When you feel the need to test a feature through the UI, always put significant effort into moving it to a layer below.
-In last resort, move this behavior to a separate module that can be tested separately from the UI (plus, JavaScript test frameworks are now pretty good).
+In last resort, move this behavior to a separate module that can be tested separately from the UI.
+Nowadays, JavaScript test frameworks are pretty good and plain HTML pages and AJAX calls are easy to test outside the browser.

 This will also allow you to mostly bypass UI-based test tools themselves.
 In truth, your production UI code is not the only slow piece in this chain.
 UI test frameworks often require to be run in cleanly separated environment, often in a combinaison of various environments (I was once introduced to a company that had to maintain dozens of servers solely for testing their interface in parallel; their build would only run on those servers and still take an hour or two).
 Only introduce them after exhausting all other options.
 And even then, do all you can to remove them.